Jammy2211/PyAutoLens/docs/installation/overview.rst

 `Pypi <https://pypi.org/>`_ to ``pip install`` **PyAutoLens** into your Python distribution.

 We recommend Anaconda as it manages the installation of many major libraries used by **PyAutoLens** (e.g. numpy, scipy, matplotlib, etc.) making installation more straight forward.
+Windows users must use Anaconda.

 The installation guide for both approaches can be found at: